thibaut-neoledge/azure-docs.fr-fr/articles/security/azure-security-pen-testing.md

 <properties
-   pageTitle="Test de pénétration | Microsoft Azure"
+   pageTitle="Pen Testing | Microsoft Azure"
-   description="Cet article fournit une vue d’ensemble du processus de test de pénétration (pentest) et explique comment effectuer ce test sur vos applications exécutées dans l’infrastructure Azure." services="security" documentationCenter="na" authors="YuriDio"
+   description="The article provides an overview of the penetration testing (pentest) process and how perform pentest against your apps running in Azure infrastructure." services="security" documentationCenter="na" authors="YuriDio"